-Many of these same themes are chronicled in the popular 1930s tome, Think and Grow Rich, by Napoleon Hill.
-It happens to be one of my favorite books, so much so that I recently read it for the third time.
+Shifting your mindset matters and makes all the difference.
+This same theme is chronicled in the popular 1930s tome, Think and Grow Rich, by Napoleon Hill.
 While some anecdotes are dated (please excuse them to history), most of the concepts are timeless and serve as powerful reminders.

-As we usher in a new year that’s full of possibilities, most of us are undoubtedly thinking about what we’d like to accomplish in 2019.
+As we move forward most of us are undoubtedly thinking about what we’d like to accomplish in the days and years ahead.
 And while there’s no magic formula, here are some pointers, many inspired by Think and Grow Rich, to help you begin living the life you’ve imagined for yourself:

 1. You are what you think you are

-Reiterating what I learned firsthand on the football field, our mind guides our behavior, and our behavior determines what we become.
-I can’t overstate how important it is for our minds to actually visualize our desired outcomes.
+Our mind guides our behavior, and our behavior determines what we become.
+We can’t overstate how important it is for our minds to actually visualize our desired outcomes.
 Personally or professionally, how do we achieve what we set out to?
 While effort is an important part of the equation, the first step is to quite literally train our brain.